gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-AIPScanner.md

 ```

 ### -Profile
-Specifies that the scanner uses a customized database name for its configuration.
-If this parameter is not specified, the default database name for the scanner is AIPScanner_\<computer_name>.
-When you specify a profile name, the database name for the scanner changes to AIPScanner_\<profile_name>.
+Specifies the scanner's database name for its configuration.

+For the Azure Information Protection client (classic), this parameter is optional and if you don't specify it, the default database name for the scanner is AIPScanner_\<computer_name>.
+When you specify a profile name with this parameter, the database name for the scanner is AIPScanner_\<profile_name>.

+For the Azure Information Protection unified labeling client, this parameter isn't optional and you must specify a profile name.
+The database name for the scanner is AIPScannerUL_\<profile_name>.

 If the database doesn't exist when the scanner is installed, the Install-AIPScanner command creates it.